Claude Monet: Death of Camille and Vétheuil

-In 1875, he returned to figure painting with Woman with a Parasol - Madame Monet and Her Son, after effectively abandoning it with The Luncheon.
+In 1875, Monet returned to figure painting with Woman with a Parasol - Madame Monet and Her Son, after effectively abandoning it with The Luncheon.
 His interest in the figure continued for the next four years—reaching its crest in 1877 and concluding altogether in 1890.
 In an "unusually revealing" letter to Théodore Duret, Monet discussed his revitalised interest: "I am working like never before on a new endeavour figures in plein air, as I understand them.
 This is an old dream, one that has always obsessed me and that I would like to master once and for all.
 But it is all so difficult!
 I am working very hard, almost to the point of making myself ill".

 In 1876, Camille Monet became seriously ill.
 Their second son, Michel, was born in 1878, after which Camille's health deteriorated further.
 In the autumn of that year, they moved to the village of Vétheuil where they shared a house with the family of Ernest Hoschedé, a wealthy department store owner and patron of the arts who had commissioned four paintings from Monet.
 In 1878, Camille was diagnosed with uterine cancer.
 She died the next year.
 Her death, alongside financial difficulties—once having to leave his house to avoid creditors—afflicted Monet's career; Hoschedé had recently purchased several paintings but soon went bankrupt, leaving for Paris in hopes of regaining his fortune, as interest in the Impressionists dwindled.

-Monet made a study in oils of his late wife.
+Monet made a study in oils of his dead wife.
 Many years later, he confessed to his friend Georges Clemenceau that his need to analyse colours was both a joy and a torment to him.
 He explained: "I one day found myself looking at my beloved wife's dead face and just systematically noting the colours according to an automatic reflex".
 John Berger describes the work as "a blizzard of white, grey, purplish paint ... a terrible blizzard of loss which will forever efface her features.
 In fact there can be very few death-bed paintings which have been so intensely felt or subjectively expressive."